YihePang/IDP-LM/README.md

 This repository contains the source code used in our paper titled [Yihe Pang, Bin Liu.
 IDP-LM: prediction of protein intrinsic disorder and disorder functions based on language models].
 The code is implemented to realize the predictors proposed in the paper and includes examples and tutorials to assist users in utilizing the code.

+## Citation
+Upon the usage the users are requested to use the following citation:
+[Yihe Pang, Bin Liu.
+IDP-LM: prediction of protein intrinsic disorder and disorder functions based on language models.
+(Submitted)]

+## Introduction

 ## Acknowledgments
 We acknowledge with thanks the following databases and softwares used in this server:<br>